Data shared is a problem halved

 Smart Waste Data

-Technology is developing at such a pace these days we can’t know what will be the norm in 5 years, so we need to make sure the system is built with flexibility and resilience at its core so it can evolve and adapt.
-The waste industry is coming late to the tech party in some ways, but that means we can learn from the mistakes in other sectors and build something that avoids those previous pitfalls.
+Technology is developing at such a pace these days that we cannot know what will be normal in five years.
+We therefore need to make sure the system is built with flexibility and resilience at its core so it can evolve and adapt.
+The waste industry is coming late to the tech party in some ways, but that means we can learn from mistakes in other sectors and build something that avoids those earlier pitfalls.

 Data Giants

-Stories of tech giants like Facebook, Google and Apple effectively running monopolies that are now so powerful they are hard even for nation states to take on are all too common these days.
-The government recently commissioned the Furman Review into improving competition in the digital sectors and whilst waste can hardly be considered in the digital sector, with data and digitalisation affecting almost every industry many of the recommendations are relevant more broadly.
+Stories of tech giants like Facebook, Google, and Apple effectively running monopolies that are now so powerful they are hard even for nation states to take on are all too common these days.
+The government recently commissioned the Furman Review into improving competition in digital sectors and, while waste can hardly be considered part of the digital sector, many of the recommendations are relevant more broadly because data and digitalisation affect almost every industry.

 Waste Crime

-With serious and organised crime group’s involvement in waste crime steadily increasing, and with the cost of waste crime equating to almost a tenth of the gross value of the industry in the UK, we need to protect any new system from being abused by these criminals.
-Openness, transparency and collaboration are important defences against this abuse, whereas monopolies and their closed data sets can be susceptible to corruption (see any story about Facebook data and election rigging).
+With serious and organised crime groups' involvement in waste crime steadily increasing, and with the cost of waste crime equating to almost a tenth of the gross value of the industry in the UK, we need to protect any new system from being abused by these criminals.
+Openness, transparency, and collaboration are important defences against this abuse, whereas monopolies and their closed data sets can be susceptible to corruption.

-The recommendations in the Furman Review include the need to develop more Open Standards, such as the Open Banking Standard which has transformed the banking sector allowing a whole host of financial apps and services to flourish; this drives innovation, boosts the economy and provides the consumer with better services.
-Developing Open Standards means that everyone knows the rules of the game and can choose to participate.
+The recommendations in the Furman Review include the need to develop more open standards, such as the Open Banking Standard which has transformed the banking sector by allowing a whole host of financial apps and services to flourish.
+This drives innovation, boosts the economy, and provides consumers with better services.
+Developing open standards means that everyone knows the rules of the game and can choose to participate.
 As the Government have set out in their Open Standards Principles:

 Data is a Resource